couchbase/couchbase-python-client/docs/source/api/exceptions.rst

     try:
         cb.get("foo")
-    except NotFoundError:
+    except DocumentNotFoundException:
         print("Item does not exist")
-    except CouchbaseTransientError:
+    except CouchbaseTransientException:
         print("Transient error received.
 Handling and backing off")

-Where `NotFoundError` is a specific error detail code indicating the item has not been found, and `CouchbaseTransientError` is an error category indicating the specific cause is likely transient.
+Where `DocumentNotFoundException` is a specific error detail code indicating the item has not been found, and `CouchbaseTransientException` is an error category indicating the specific cause is likely transient.

 As your application evolves you may wish to examine the specific error code